Philosophy Minor Requirements

 - PHIL 3022 - Modern Philosophy (It is recommended, but not required, that PHIL 3002 be taken before PHIL 3022)

-6 hours of electives, at least 3 hours of which must be at the upper division level.
+At least 3 out of 6 credit hours must be taken at the upper division level.

 Ethics Minor Requirements